-Jane and Peter issue a tax certificate at the end of each tax year.
-Tom is a non-taxpayer, so he claims back all the income tax paid by the trust.
-Jerry is a basic rate taxpayer, so he reclaims the tax paid at the higher rate.
+At the end of each tax year, Jane and Peter will issue a tax certificate to each beneficiary.
+Tom is a non-taxpayer, so he can claim back all the income tax paid by the trust.
+Jerry is a basic rate taxpayer, so he can reclaim the tax paid at the higher rate.